Written by Nate Hardison & Julie Zelenski

 No. Valgrind is running your program in a simulated context and monitoring the runtime activity.
 Depending on how memory-intensive the program is, this extra checking can slow down a program by 2-5x.
 This is completely expected.

 Valgrind says I leaked memory because of a call to malloc() in main(), but I don't call malloc() in main()!
 What's going on?

 This report can also be a result of calling a library function in main() that itself calls malloc() internally.
 Common examples include fopen() and strdup().
 Make sure to fclose any fopened

 FILE*s, and free any strduped

-My program runs fine and produces correct output but the Valgrind report shows memory errors.
-Can I ignore these?
+My program runs fine and produces correct output and yet the same run under Valgrind reports errors.
+Should I ignore these?

 No. An error may not have an observable runtime consequence in some situations but that doesn't mean it doesn't exist.
 The error is a ticking time bomb that can go off at anytime.
 Ignoring it and counting on your code continuing to "get lucky" is a risky practice.
 Make sure your code always runs Valgrind-clean!